OmerBaddour/Operating_Systems_Code/ch2/README.txt

 birthday:

-To compile, type $ make birthday
+To build, type $ make birthday

 To load kernel module, type $ sudo insmod birthday.ko See kernel buffer with $ dmesg